HappySeaFox/sail/EXAMPLES.md

 // reading frames till read_next_frame() returns 0.
 If no more frames are available,
 // it returns SAIL_ERROR_NO_MORE_FRAMES.
 //
-// read_next_frame() outputs pixels in the BPP32-RGBA pixel format.
+// read_next_frame() outputs pixels in the BPP32-RGBA pixel format by default.
+// When SAIL is compiled with SAIL_READ_OUTPUT_BPP32_BGRA=ON, it outputs BPP32-BGRA pixels.
 //
 SAIL_TRY(reader.read_next_frame(&image));